nick-terry1/FunProjects/README.md

 This program was originally a challenge on the website [HackerRank.com](https://www.hackerrank.com/challenges/30-binary-numbers/problem) but I had a lot of fun making it and it can be useful to some extent so I figured I'd put it up here.
 Nothing was stolen from HackerRank the entire program was built from scratch, the idea for it simply came from them.

+### Project StringCompress

+This program takes a user input string and compresses it to a form that deletes all repeated sequential characters and inserts a number in its place.
+If the string can't be compressed it returns the original string.
+The algorithm has a complexity of O(n).